Interview by Arto Lehtinen and Marko Syrjala

 A lot, a lot.
 It helped me – that made me more of a musician and understand more about music.
 Not so much notation, and what they teach you in school.
 But what really matters is what the creative – being creative and putting your soul into music.
 That’s what I learned from these musicians; is what they put in from the heart.
 Because a lot of those musicians, they don’t teach me their music by notation.
 They give it to me by playing it for me and telling me “I want this kind of rhythm.
 I want it to feel like this.”
 Now how can you write what you feel?
 So what you’re taught in school, and what you’re taught on the street, or when you’re working in a band situation, is totally different.
 It’s inspiring.

 Is that one reason that you have these other bands like Philm…

 Absolutely, yes.
 See what it does – with Philm, I play a four-piece drum kit.
 So it limits me.
 I can’t go into double bass.
 So I have to find other ways to create that powerful feeling.
 But on a small drum set.
 By restraint – because you’re pulled back – you are only allowed to do so much.
 And when you do that, you give it all you’ve got, and it becomes different.
 Too deep.

 Tell something about your collaboration with the Finnish band, Apocalyptica?

-Obviously this time, you didn’t visit the studio and do any recordings for Apocalyptica this time like have done few times in the past "laughs"
+Obviously this time, you didn’t visit the studio and made any recordings for Apocalyptica this time like have done a few times in the past “laughs.”